pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 I cant afford time of fixing tons of jmps manually, I decided to leverage the power of IDAPython to automatically detect and patch them all.

 Here's the code.
-I dont go into too deep about code so instead I put good amount of comments.
+I dont go into too deep about code here instead I put good amount of comments for readers.

 ```py
 import idc